spyton01/2ndQuater/README.md

 2. **Download the Database File**: Make sure you have the SQLite database file (`QuestionsAnswer1.db`) it has  the quiz questions and answers.

+3. **ignore the Following File**: ignore (`read.py`) file.
+All it does is just for editing table and lists of questions and answers.

-3. **Open the file**: open (`app.py`) Visual Studio Code is reccommended.
+4. **Open the File**: open (`app.py`) Visual Studio Code is reccommended.

-4. **Run the code**: By clicking run button at the top right of the program, this allows you to start the quizbowl game. or if the run icon does not appear on your screen, you can right-click the (`app.py`) file on the top left inside EXPLORER and click 'Run Test" option
+5. **Run the Code**: By clicking run button at the top right of the program, this allows you to start the quizbowl game. or if the run icon does not appear on your screen, you can right-click the (`app.py`) file on the top left inside EXPLORER and click 'Run Test" option

 Have fun!